aidatuhcic/pl2/README.md

 # Week 3: ArcGIS Online Introduction

+Task 1.
+- Finished completing the course and earning the certificate for ArcGIS Online Basics.
+- Downloaded the Certificate.

+Task 2.
+- Finished and completed the web course - Creating and Sharing GIS Content Using ArcGIS Online.
+- Downloaded Transcript and Certificate.
+- Produced a 90% grade.

+Task 3.
+- Reviewed and read through the multitude of articles.

+Task 4.
+- Reviewed and read through the recommended article.

 Task 5.
+- Looked at examples on how JSON functions.
+- Created a GeoJSON map of current hometown.
+- Used a recommended reference and uploaded to ArcGIS Online and filling in the required metadata.
 - Added GeoJSON map of current hometown to GitHub.

 # Week 4: ArcGIS Online Development Introduction